 With a BDR, as part of your business continuity plan, you can ensure that you meet your recovery time objective (RTO) and your recovery point objective (RPO), optimizing your business’s ability to dodge downtime.
 This is why BDR is such a valuable tool for a business that wants to prolong its life cycle.
 Remember, a business that fails to recover their data following a data loss incident is likely to go out of business within a year.

 Keep Multiple Copies of Your Data

 Let’s say that your office building is struck by a flash flood.
 You evacuate the building before anyone gets hurt, but you still feel forlorn that everything that you’ve worked so hard for is getting destroyed by something that you couldn’t predict.
-You could have prevented your business’s data being completely wiped out.
+You could have prevented your business’s data is completely wiped out.

-This exact scenario is why it’s important to not only have multiple copies of your data, but to store them in different locations as well.
+This exact scenario is why it’s important to not only have multiple copies of your data but to store them in different locations as well.
 If you store your data backups on-site, and your infrastructure becomes subject to a disaster or hacking incident, where can you go for a solid backup of your data?
 Any good BDR solution will store your backups both on-site and in a secure data center for quick access in the event of a disaster, minimizing downtime.

 Take Frequent Backups

 In the old days of tape backup, you could only take one backup every day.
 Furthermore, since the backup was so resource-intensive, you would have to wait until the end of the day to do it.
 This meant that you could lose out on an entire day’s worth of work, and furthermore, you’re relying on mistake-prone human beings to set the tape and start the backup.
 This isn’t the ideal way to handle such a critical task.